 - Decide on the action plan by determining the amount of damage if it is severe enough to take action.

 - Treat your plants as soon as you notice the problem to stop the spread and to be able to use mild organic solutions since harsh chemicals should be the last resort.

 Common garden pests

-Aphids are by far the number one garden pest found in the garden every growing season.
+Aphids are the number one garden pest found in the garden every growing season.
 They are small sap-sucking insects of green, white, red, or black color.
-They live mostly on the tip of the new growth and under the leaves.
+They live on the tip of the new growth and under the leaves.
 If not treated soon enough, they infest the plants and eventually take over the whole garden.

 During the warm season, peppers, eggplants, green beans, and cucumbers are the main crops aphids enjoy.
 You can also find them on tomatoes and zucchini.
 Inspect your plants daily.
 Look under the leaves and at the new growth.

 How to treat aphids?